-The noise produced at each activity phase is determined by combining the L{eq} contributions from each piece of equipment used at a given time, while accounting for the ongoing time-variations of noise emissions.
-Heavy equipment, such as a dozer or a loader, can have maximum, short-duration noise levels of up to 85 dBA at 50 feet.
-However, overall noise emissions vary considerably, depending on the specific activity performed at any given moment.
+The noise produced at each activity phase is determined by combining the L{eq} contributions from each piece of equipment used at a given time period, while accounting for the ongoing time-variations of noise emissions.
+Heavy equipment, such as a dozer or a loader, can have maximum, short-duration noise levels of up to 85 dBA (Lmax) at 50 feet.
+However, overall noise emissions vary considerably, depending on the specific activity performed at any given moment, with the acoustical usage factor (AUF) included for each equipment.
 Noise attenuation due to distance, the number and type of equipment, and the load and power requirements to accomplish tasks at each construction phase would result in different noise levels from construction activities at a given receptor.
-Since noise from construction equipment is intermittent and diminishes at a rate of at least 6 dBA per doubling of distance (conservatively ignoring other attenuation effects from air absorption, ground effects, and shielding effects), the average noise levels at noise-sensitive receptors could vary considerably, because mobile construction equipment would move around the site with different loads and power requirements.
+Since noise from construction equipment is intermittent and diminishes at a rate of at least 6 dBA per doubling of distance (from a point source, conservatively ignoring other attenuation effects from air absorption, ground effects, and shielding effects), the average noise levels at noise-sensitive receptors could vary considerably, because mobile construction equipment would move around the site with different loads and power requirements.